Paritii-LLC/equity-in-ai-guide/Post Development/Post-Development.md

 * Feedback Incorporation: Incorporate feedback from the impact assessment into the model development process.
 Continuously monitor model performance in production and refine strategies based on real-world feedback and data.

 # Model Deployment and Modeling
-Deploying a model validates the feasibility and effectiveness of the developer's solution, enabling them to make a tangible impact by solving practical problems and delivering value to users or stakeholders.
-Developers must consider equity throughout the deployment process, from initial training to final implementation in production environments.
 Deploying equitable machine learning models involves validating the solution's feasibility and effectiveness and assessing its potential impact on diverse user groups.
+Developers must consider equity throughout the deployment process, from initial training where equitable data representation must be implemented.
+For example, developers should implement mechanisms for continuous monitoring of the model's performance in production environments.
+This includes monitoring fairness metrics to ensure that the model's behavior remains equitable over time. to final implementation in production environments where rigorous fairness metrics tests have been conducted on model outputs to ensure equitable model predictions.

 ## Ethical Infrastructure
 Deployment platforms can support an ethical infrastructure with a Responsible AI dashboard that helps analyze algorithms and data for bias and solutions to mitigate them.